Medicaid MCOs → Contracting

 Contracting Between MCOs and CDC-Recognized Organizations or UHOs

 Prior to contracting with MCOs, CDC-recognized organizations and UHOs will need to identify and leverage opportunities to engage with MCOs.
 Information on how to engage with MCOs, including tips for where to connect and who you should consider engaging with, are available on the Engaging MCOs to Attain Coverage page of the Coverage Toolkit.
 Once relationships have been developed, CDC-recognized organizations and UHOs can initiate the contracting processes.
 Contracts between MCOs and CDC-recognized organizations (or UHOs) should outline expectations between the parties and include CDC’s Diabetes Prevention Recognition Program (DPRP) standards.
 This process can be unfamiliar and daunting for MCOs, CDC-recognized organizations, and UHOs alike.
 The section below provides guidance and considerations for contract type, language, and tips for executing contracts.
-It is important to note that even though CDC-recognized organizations and UHOs have experience with meeting CDC’s DPRP standards, many of these organizations will likely be new to the state Medicaid program and may not understand Medicaid program standards and MCO contracting procedures.
+It is important to note that even though CDC-recognized organizations and UHOs have experience with meeting CDC’s DPRP standards, many of these organizations will likely be new to the state Medicaid program and may not understand Medicaid program standards, the Medicaid participation process, and MCO contracting procedures.
 Additional time and/or training may be necessary to assist partners in these processes.

 Contract Type